The Turnof Papers:

 Warning: Not for the Politically & Historical Squeamish

 America has been a diverse society since its inception, yet the writers of the Constitution, the supreme law of the land, were white men.
 Some of whom owned slaves and were racists.
 When it came to the We the People, they openly debated which We would receive liberty and freedom.
 This simple fact has undeniably caused many problems from our country’s inception.
 Even after all of the historical bloodshed, and laws passed to clearly define that We as truly inclusive of all citizens, America is as divided as ever.
 A chasm that seems as large as the Grand Canyon and only getting bigger by the day.
 It’s evident everywhere, in obvious ways and not so obvious ways.
 Like in the hard political party stances on Trump vs. Biden and social justice movements like Black Lives Matter and Defund the Police.
 The rift is highlighted in the varying liberal and conservative criticisms of Lin Manuel Miranda’s musical and subsequent movie adaptation Hamilton*.
-I argue that the film version had a greater cultural impact than the initial release of the play because it was available for consumption by the masses.
 By analyzing the divide, criticisms, and false truths of the most important political and pop culture moments of 2020 through a historical lens, the true ideologies of both sides are revealed.
 More importantly, the way to achieving a more perfect union is also revealed.

 HISTORY HAS ITS EYES (ON US)

-Taken with a combination of power and fortuitous events, white Western European men like George Washington claimed this land.
-Pilgrims, Revolutionary War heroes, and the Constitutional writers gave birth to this country, as idealized by conservatives.
-These are the conservatives and Republicans’ Founding Fathers.
-Despite owning slaves (and sometimes being in favor of it), men like Thomas Jefferson were placed on a pedestal.
-Hamilton’s purposeful cast of different ethnicities that portray these men visually defies the history that they and we all learned in schools as American children.
+Taken with a combination of killing power and fortuitous events, white Western European men like George Washington bloodily claimed this land.
+As idealized by conservatives, Pilgrims, Revolutionary War heroes, and the Constitutional writers are the Founding Fathers who gave birth to the country we live in today.
+Despite owning slaves (and sometimes being in favor of it), men like Thomas Jefferson were placed on a pedesta by Republicans.
+Hamilton’s purposeful cast of different ethnicities that portray these men visually defies their learned history.
 The Republicans and conservatives felt like their Founding Fathers were being visually and literally torn down in front of their eyes.
 Some justifiably, while others not so much.

 Owning another human is just outright wrong, evil, and morally reprehensible.
-It’s really easy to say that in the year 2020.
-Not so much just a few years ago, a historical blink of an eye.
 Slavery is the story of man and dates back to the very first civilizations.
 As societies and civilizations grew, so too did slavery around the world.
 Even cultures disconnected through time and history all somehow ended up with the same system of oppression.
 The world’s economic systems were built on slavery for ages.
-I think we overlook today how Avant-garde of an idea it was to create a country premised on the idea (not application) that “all men are created equal.”
-Even if the people who were saying it were rich white men.
+A country premised on “all men are created equal” was a pretty Avant-garde idea even though the application didn't match the philosophy.
 There’s a reason why it was called the American Experiment.
 No one knew what the results would be.
-Winning our independence then sparked revolutions around the world, which greatly reduced and changed the face of global slavery.
-The Founding Fathers’ efforts to create democracy can’t be minimized whether they owned slaves or not, but conservatives must recognize that many other voices and hands equally helped gain America’s independence and ignited modern democracy.
+The colony winning independence then sparked revolutions around the world, which greatly reduced and ultiamtely changed the still-present face of global slavery.
+The Founding Fathers’ efforts to create democracy can’t be minimized objectively, but conservatives must recognize the hypocrisy and suffering caused at their hands.
+Many other voices and hands equally helped gain America’s independence and ignited modern democracy.

 America’s founders come in all ethnicities and sexes.
 Pilgrims like Albert Pearse, a black man who arrived in America around 1623 and served in the Massachusetts militia.
 Revolutionary War hero Salem Poor fought just as hard as Alexander Hamilton.
 He fought for independence without guarantee of freedom for his descendants.
 As did Civil War Hero Albert Cashier who was born a woman but fought and lived life as a man.
 Some may have even been intersex.
 Liberals consider these aforementioned men and women Founding Fathers and Mothers too.
 Why weren’t the same blessings of liberty originally given to these intrepid citizens?
 The answer isn’t as simple and reductive as labeling all the Founding Fathers as racists.

 As previously mentioned, the world’s economic systems were built on slavery and the United States was sadly no different at its inception.
 But gaining independence from Britain, creating and sustaining a government premised on the concept of equality, abolishing slavery, and crafting an entirely new economic system is an impossible accomplishment in one generation.
-Founding Fathers like Benjamin Franklin and John Jay stated that the next generations would need to force America to live up to these ideals.
-To extricate the country from the bonds of slavery would be for the coming generation.
-Many fought to end it then too.
+Anti-slavery abolitionists like Benjamin Franklin and John Jay stated that the next generations would need to force America to live up to these ideals of equality and extricate the country from the bonds of slavery.
+They still tried in their time though.
 The debates at the very same 1787 Constitutional Convention depicted in the Broadway show led to the 1808 Act Prohibiting the Importation of Slaves.
 Other laws like the 1780 Act for the Gradual Abolition of Slavery showed many of the Founding Fathers also fought for all to gain their freedom back then.
 Why didn’t the most beloved of them all, the first president George Washington, who created so many presidential precedents, leave a final one to show his true nature?

 In Hamilton, George Washington all too appropriately sings the song History Has Its Eyes on You.
 The lyrics are a reference to being judged from the future for your actions with a subtle wish for historical context.
-It’s hard to determine the true feelings of men like Thomas Jefferson, who fathered six children with his slave Sally Hemmings after his wife died.
+It’s hard to determine the true feelings of men like Thomas Jefferson who wrote the constitution, yet owned slaves.
+He never remarried after his wife's death, but then fathered six children with his slave Sally Hemmings.
 Were all slave-owning Founding Fathers racists?
 I don’t think the answer is a simple yes.
 Each one needs to be taken case by case.
 Similarly, not everyone who voted for Donald Trump is automatically a racist.
 Nor are all Democrats actually socialists as provocatively labeled by Republicans.
 The name calling is not only a window into the past, present, and future of political parties, but into the horrors of racism and how to combat it.

 “History obliterates in every picture it paints,